North Northamptonshire Council

 Throughout the whole process, a Facebook group has kept residents of the borough informed of the progress.
 Admin shared updates on the installation of CCTV and the alley gates, as well as factsheets, and informative infographics.
 As part of the correspondence within the group, it was stated that where alley gates are installed, there is up to a 43% reduction in burglary.

 Alley gates block access to concealed areas where crimes can be committed, and prevent unauthorised access to homes.
 Alleyways are also prime spots for fly tipping, and almost 20 tonnes of rubbish were removed from the alleys alongside the installation of the gates.

-In one of our most far-reaching projects to date, 74 of our Barbican® alley gates were installed in the Victoria ward of Wellingborough to help reduce crime and make the area safer for residents.
+In one of our most far-reaching projects to date, 74 of our Barbican® alley gates were installed in the Victoria ward of Wellingborough, and 18 were installed in Kettering, to help reduce crime and make the areas safer for residents.

-The pink dots on the map show the locations of the alley gates, of which 25 are public and maintained by the council, and 49 private, with keys given to residents.
+The pink dots on the map show the locations of the alley gates in Wellingborough, of which 25 are public and maintained by the council, and 49 private, with keys given to residents.

 Barbican® Gates are extremely secure, as they incorporate a welded pale-through-rail construction, with no visible bolts or fixings that could be removed.
 We developed the Barbican® range of fencing and gates as an answer to the inherent flaws and weaknesses that steel palisade brings; it has bolts that can be easily removed, and pales that can then be swung aside to allow repeated access without an obvious trace of a break in.

 The gates are hot dip galvanised for long-lasting protection against rust and corrosion, and were powder coated black to provide a smart appearance and durable finish.

 The alley gates were manufactured with key locks, a timeless and simple locking method.